Andretti Racing

-Andretti Racing is a video game developed by American studios High Score Productions and Stormfront Studios and published by Electronic Arts for the PlayStation and Sega Saturn in 1996, and for Windows in 1997.
-The game's title refers to legendary racing drivers Mario Andretti and Michael Andretti.
+Andretti Racing is a racing video game developed by High Score Productions and Stormfront Studios and published by EA Sports for the PlayStation and Sega Saturn in 1996, and for Windows in 1997.
+The game's title refers to professional racing drivers Mario Andretti and Michael Andretti.

+Gameplay

+The PlayStation version also allows split screen multiplayer with up to four players using the Link Cable, the first game allowing up to four humans to play using that cable.